GCoiffier/mouette/README.md

 Mouette is a small python library for handling point clouds, polylines, surface and volume meshes.
 It also contains various geometry processing algorithm, like shortest-paths, old-school parametrization or frame field computations.

-Mouette (French for seagull) stands for _Maillages, OUtils Et Traitement auTomatique de la géométriE_ (French for "Meshes, Tools and Geometry Processing).
+Mouette (French for seagull) stands for _Maillages, OUtils Et Traitement auTomatique de la géométriE_ (French for "Meshes, Tools and Geometry Processing").

 ## Installation